TinySAM: Pushing the Envelope for Efficient Segment Anything Model: Experiments

 \subsection{Zero-shot Points Valid Mask Evaluation}

-In this section we also evaluate the performance of our TinySAM for segmenting an object from several points as the prompts.
+In this section, we evaluate the performance of our TinySAM for segmenting an object from several points as the prompts.
 We use the same points selection metric as previous work~\cite{SAM, gupta2019lvis}, which calculates the distance transform of false positive and false negative masks, and then sample points at a maximal value.
 We calculate the mIoU of each dataset to evaluate the performance of different models.

 We choose a subset of total 23 datasets used in~\cite{SAM} for efficient evaluation, which contains BBBC038v1~\cite{bbbc038v1}, DOORS~\cite{doors}, TimberSeg~\cite{timberseg} and LVIS~\cite{gupta2019lvis}.
-To make fair comparisons, we follow the settings of Table 7 in SAM~\cite{SAM} paper to sample the images and masks, and the first $N$ masks in the corresponding split are used in the evaluation.
+To make fair comparison, we follow the settings of SAM~\cite{SAM} to sample the images and masks, and the first $N$ masks in the corresponding split are used in the evaluation.

 The evaluation results are shown in Figure~\ref{fig:points-prompt-results}.
 Our TinySAM outperforms MobileSAM~\cite{mobilesam} significantly on LVIS and TimberSeg dataset and obtains similar performance on DOORS dataset.
-Moreover, our TinySAM achieves better results on BBBC038v1 when fewer number of points is utilized as prompts.
-We also report the mean IoU of all four datasets, as shown in the right figure in Figure~\ref{fig:points-prompt-results}.
-The proposed TinySAM is better than MobileSAM and obtains close performance to that of SAM-B.
+Moreover, TinySAM achieves better results on BBBC038v1 when fewer points are utilized as prompts.
+We also report the mean IoU of all four datasets, as shown in the right of Figure~\ref{fig:points-prompt-results}.
+The proposed TinySAM achieves higher mIoU than MobileSAM and obtains close performance to that of SAM-B.